Meet the Board

 Treasurer

-Lisa Pate became a Licensed Director with the State of Maine in 2017.
-She graduated Summa Cum Laude from Fine Mortuary College and received Dodge Corporation's Restorative Art Award.
-Lisa also graduated from Bentley College in 1987 with a Bachelor’s Degree in Computer Information Systems and an Associate’s Degree in Management.
-After college, Lisa worked at IDEXX Laboratories in Westbrook as a Human Resource Information Systems Analyst, then left to work part-time at Saco Valley Credit Union for over 16 years in order to raise her children.
+Lisa Pate became a Licensed Funeral Director with the State of Maine in 2017.
+She graduated Summa Cum Laude from Fine Mortuary College, where she also received the Dodge Corporation’s Restorative Art Award.
+Lisa previously graduated from Bentley College in 1987 with a Bachelor’s Degree in Computer Information Systems and an Associate’s Degree in Management.

-Lisa is an active member of the Saco community including:
+Lisa is an active member of the Saco community, including:

-• Saco Bay Rotary Club - Member
+Saco Bay Rotary Club – Member

-• Buxton Garden Club - Member/Vice President
+Buxton Garden Club – Member/Vice President

-She lives in Saco with her husband, Jim and their children, Jonathan and Katherine.
+She lives in Saco with her husband, Jim, and their children, Jonathan and Katherine.

 Erik Tiner